Skip to main content

 This is how WEINMANN supports ventilation during resuscitation

-WEINMANN improves the efficiency of ventilation during resuscitation with an unsecured airway by using the MEDUtrigger.
-This function is available with MEDUMAT Easy CPR, MEDUVENT Standard and MEDUMAT Standard² devices.
+WEINMANN improves the efficiency of ventilation during cardiopulmonary resuscitation with an unsecured airway by using MEDUtrigger.
+The function is available with MEDUMAT Easy CPR, MEDUVENT Standard and MEDUMAT Standard² devices.

-The MEDUtrigger gives the user flexibility when initiating individual mechanical breaths.
-A longer press on the trigger activates two guideline-compliant mechanical breaths with a maximum duration of five seconds.
+The MEDUtrigger allows users to flexibly initiate individual mechanical breaths.
+A long press on the trigger activates two guideline-compliant mechanical breaths with a maximum duration of five seconds.
 Unlike bag-valve-mask ventilation, the user is not dependent on a second person to maintain a mask seal.
-They can seal the mask with their hands while a ventilator performs the ventilation.
+One person can seal the mask with their hands while a ventilator performs the ventilation.

 • Improved hemodynamics: In comparison with other ventilation modes, resuscitation with CCSV demonstrates improved oxygenation, a normal venous pH value and a significantly higher median arterial blood pressure, which indicates improved hemodynamics.